Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15.script displays the number of lines that contain the pattern bin in the file /etc/passwd 16.script displays 3 lines after the search pattern matching with '-A' 17.prints the lines that exclude the search pattern required
+15.script displays the number of lines that contain the pattern bin in the file /etc/passwd 16.script displays 3 lines after the search pattern matching with '-A' 17.prints the lines that exclude the search pattern required 18.displays all line of the file that start with a letter